Sonia-96/MyStudyNotes/Java&Web/Java.md

 ## Polymorphism

 Polymorphism means "many forms".
-In Java, polymorphism refers to the ability of a class to ptovide different implementations of a method.
-To achieve this, we provide a single interface to different classes.
+In Java, polymorphism refers to the ability of a class to provide different implementations of a method.

 ### Interface Comparable